Code-Institute-Submissions/the-cookery-cove/README.md

 ![Database Schema](/documentation/database_schema.png)

+A more detailed version of the UX Planes can be found [here](/documentation/ux_planes.pdf).

 ## Features

  - Login/Register form - this will allow the user to either log into an existing account or create a new account, inserting them into the database.